Tag Archives: wayneshorter

 Jaco Pastorius: Three Views Of ‘Three Views Of A Secret’

 First of all, I’ve got to declare an interest: Jaco’s in my all-time top five favourite musicians.
-Ever since I started really noticing music in the late ’70s, he was always on my radar – my dad would play Weather Report’s Heavy Weather and Mr Gone around the house, and by the time I knew Jaco’s […]
+Ever since I started really noticing music in the late ’70s, he was always on my radar – my dad would play Weather Report’s Heavy Weather and Mr Gone around the house.
+Since buying his legendary 1976 debut […]

 DVD Review: Jaco

-It’s somewhat of a surprise that it’s taken this long for a movie about Jaco Pastorius to be released.
+It’s somewhat surprising that it’s taken so long for a major doc about Jaco Pastorius to be released.
 There have been major biographies of the bass master before – Charles Shaar Murray presented a spirited two-part tribute on BBC Radio, while Bill Milkowski’s book was exhaustive and well-researched but controversial in its unflinching detail.
-Then, around […]
+Then, […]

 Wayne Shorter’s Atlantis: 30 Years Old Today